iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 - `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/
 - `output_file` - name of the output file for the current run ending with .bed if running identification and .tsv if running differential
-- `genome_file` - absolute path from the DaPars folder to the input GTF annotation file can be obtained by replacing `path_to` with the path to DaPars
+- `genome_file` - absolute path from the DaPars folder to the input GTF annotation file can be obtained by replacing `path_to` with the path to DaPars, and if using your own genome file, make sure to use the absolute path to your genome file

 ### Running the differential workflow
 - Set the 'mode' parameter in conf/modules.config to "differential"